sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modelling.rst

 Dropping Unnecessary Data for Export
 --------------------------
-We use the ``Row Filter`` processor to remove columns from the dataset.
-Due to the implementation of joins in Spark, when using an inner join, duplicate columns may be created that should be removed.
+We use the ``Row Filter`` processor to drop rows which are unnecessary from the model results before saving.
+In this case we are only interested in the Coefficient related to Price, so we drop all other rows.

 Processor Configuration